nbrest/kamehouse/docker-setup.md

 - `kamehouse-shell-install.sh` : Updates the scripts in `/home/goku/programs/kamehouse-shell` with the version currently pulled from `/home/goku/git/kamehouse`
 - `kamehouse-cmd.sh` : Test the functionality of kamehouse-cmd

+## Check the status

+- Check the status of the docker containers, images and volumes in the system with the command `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-status-kamehouse.sh`

 *********************

 ## Stopping the container